01 of 08

 Things You Can Do On Your Own

 Dine Fine.
-Foodies are flocking to Tijuana these days to try "Baja Med" cuisine, which combines traditional Mexican recipes with ingredients like olive... oil, abalone, and arugula that flourish in the coastal, Mediterranean-like climate.
-Hot chefs of early 2015 include Javier Plascencia of Mision 19 (who you may have seen on ABC TV's The Taste) and Miguel Angel Guerrero of La Querencia are just a few of the many serving up innovative and delicious food.
+Foodies flock to Tijuana these days to try "Baja Med" cuisine, which combines traditional Mexican recipes with ingredients like olive oil, abalone, and arugula that... flourish in the coastal, Mediterranean-like climate.
+Chefs like Javier Plascencia of Mision 19 (who you may have seen on ABC TV's The Taste) and Miguel Angel Guerrero of La Querencia are just a few of the many serving up innovative and delicious food.

 Catch Some Culture: Centro Cultural Tijuana (Tijuana Cultural Center) is a fine museum that chronicles Baja peninsula history from ancient cave paintings to modern times.
 Exhibits are explained in English.
-In Zona Rio at Paseo de Los Heroes and Mina.
+It's in the Zona Rio area at Paseo de Los Heroes and Mina.

 04 of 08